markusmoenig/ForgedThoughts/Readme.md

-# Rewrite in Progress
+# Shape-Z

-A complete rewrite of the old ForgedThoughts is currently in process with a radical new design.

-The website and current readme's are out of date and will be updated soon.
+[Shape-Z](https://Shape-Z.com) is the successor of Forged Thoughts.
+Please check it out instead of Forged Thoughts.

 ---